prannoymulmi/Msc-Thesis--OIDC/mermaid_files/implicit_flow.md

 sequenceDiagram
     participant User as User
     participant Client as Client
-    participant AuthServer as Authorization Server
+    participant AuthServer as Authorisation Server
     participant ResourceServer as Resource Server

     User->>Client:Credentials for Authentication